raj-kumar-96081/Allo-inventory-Management/README.md

 With more time:
 - WebSockets or SSE would be implemented for real-time updates.

----

-## 2. Simulated Payment Gateway

-Payment flow is currently mocked.

-With more time:
-- Stripe or Razorpay integration
-- webhook handling
-- payment retries
-would be added.

----

-## 3. Next.js Route Handlers for APIs
+## 2. Next.js Route Handlers for APIs

 Backend APIs are implemented inside Next.js for faster development and simpler deployment.